etcimon/windows-headers/readme.txt

 7. Consolidate ANSI/Unicode selection into version blocks

 Where #ifdef UNICODE is used to select A/W versions of functions and other identifiers, replace with version (Unicode).
 Use only aliases, rather than enums or const declarations, within these version blocks.
 These should be defined in one place at the end of each module, or at the end of some logical section within the module.
-Consolidate any aliases of these aliases into the alias declarations within these version blocks.

 As an exception, reduce string constants to a single declaration of type TCHAR[], bypassing the need to put such a constant in a version block.

+Any aliases based on identifiers defined in these version blocks (e.g. pointer type aliases without A/W) should be declared after the version blocks.

 8. Translate conditional compilation based on Windows version support

 Every module that uses this conditional compilation must privately import win32.w32api, which defines the constants used to set the minimum version of Windows an application supports.

 Unlike with the C headers, the programmer is expected to specify both the minimum Windows 9x version and the minimum Windows NT version, so both _WIN32_WINDOWS and _WIN32_WINNT are defined in any project.
-Conditional compilation must therefore, in general, involve checking the values of both constants either directly or indirectly.
-The WINVER and _WIN32_WINNT_ONLY constants are also defined for syntactic sugar.
+Conditional compilation must therefore, in general, involve checking the values of both constants - either directly, using the && operator, or with the help of the WINVER and _WIN32_WINNT_ONLY constants defined for syntactic sugar.

 Rather than relying on the conditionals in the MinGW headers, it is a good idea to look on http://msdn.microsoft.com/ to see which Windows versions support each entity that is CC'd.

+Also available is the _WIN32_IE constant, for functions that rely on a particular version of Internet Explorer being installed.

+Exception: To import modules conditionally, always use the version identifiers directly.
+This is in order to support Build.

 9. Other conditional compilation

 Use the built-in version (Win32) and version (Win64) to deal with _WIN64 conditional blocks.

+Treat STRICT as always defined.

 For other #ifdefs designed to be specified by the programmer, leave the directive in, commented out.
 This is pending decision on which to include and which to leave out, and how to name them.